3liz/lizmap-gobsapi-module/docs/configuration/index.md

 * `pluviometry/image/a_picture.jpg`
 * `population/document/explaining_demography.pdf`

-The API module will then propose an URL to acccess each document, returned when querying the details of an indicator.
+The API module will then propose a URL to access each document, returned when querying the details of an indicator.

 ## Observations